 After completing my PhD, I left KU and Kansas, joining the Electrical and Computer Engineering Department at the University of Cincinnati.
 While at UC I began to pursue interests in formal methods and automated software engineering.
 I founded and directed the Knowledge-Based Software Engineering Laboratory and worked on several DARPA and AFRL funded research projects.
 I also began integrating formal methods into undergraduate computer engineering courses, receiving some national attention for that effort.

 After 8 great years at Cincinnati, I moved back to Kansas as an Associate Professor of Electrical Engineering and Computer Science, and a principal investigator with the Information and Telecommunications Technology Center.
 In 2005 I was promoted to Professor.
 My interests in formal methods continued and with David Barton and Peter Ashenden, I developed the Rosetta systems-level specification language.
-Work on Rosetta continues with an IEEE standard in the works.
-I’ve published on book with Morgan Kaufman with plans for a second.
-I also find myself looking more at language interpreters and ways of mixing computational models during analysis activities, as well as traditional analysis activities.
+We published one book with Morgan Kaufman and the beginnings of an IEEE standard and while the ideas behind Rosetta live on in systems engineering languages like AADL and SySML, the Rosetta effort ended in the mid 2000s.
+I continue to find myself looking at language interpreters and ways of mixing computational models during analysis activities, as well as traditional analysis activities.

 … It is an error to believe that rigor in the proof is the enemy of simplicity.
 On the contrary, we find it confirmed by numerous examples that the rigorous method is at the same time the simpler and the more easily comprehended.
 The very effort for rigor forces us to find out simpler methods of proof.
 It also frequently leads the way to methods which are more capable of development than the old methods of less rigor.